-The legal opinions will further state that, under existing statutes and court decisions (i) interest on the Notes is excludable from gross income for federal income tax purposes, (ii) such interest is not treated as an item of tax preference for purposes of computing the federal alternative minimum tax.
-Interest on the Notes is, however, includable in adjusted current earnings for purposes of computing the federal alternative minimum tax imposed on certain corporations, (iii) under existing statutes, interest on the Notes is excluded from Connecticut taxable income for purposes of the Connecticut income tax on individuals, trusts and estates, and (iv) such interest is excluded from amounts on which the net Connecticut minimum tax is based in the case of individuals, trusts and estates required to pay federal alternative minimum tax.
-In rendering the legal opinions, Bond Counsel will rely upon and assume the material accuracy of the representations and statements of expectation contained in the Tax Regulatory Agreement entered into by the District for the benefit of the owners of the Notes, and further, will assume compliance by the District with the covenants and procedures set forth in such Tax Regulatory Agreement.
+The legal opinions will further state that, under existing statutes and court decisions (i) interest on the Bonds is excludable from gross income for federal income tax purposes, (ii) such interest is not treated as an item of tax preference for purposes of computing the federal alternative minimum tax; and is not taken into account in the calculation of adjusted current earnings for purposes of computing the federal alternative minimum tax; and is not taken into account in the calculation of adjusted current earnings for purposes of computing the federal alternative minimum tax imposed on corporations, (iii) under existing statutes, interest on the Bonds is excluded from Connecticut taxable income for purposes of the Connecticut income tax on individuals, trusts and estates, and (iv) such interest is excluded from amounts on which the net Connecticut minimum tax is based in the case of individuals, trusts and estates required to pay federal alternative minimum tax.
+In rendering the legal opinions, Bond Counsel will rely upon and assume the material accuracy of the representations and statements of expectation contained in the Tax Regulatory Agreement entered into by the District for the benefit of the owners of the Bonds, and further, will assume compliance by the District with the covenants and procedures set forth in such Tax Regulatory Agreement.